-Same as above but with fewer ghost stories.
+Same as above but with fewer ghost tales.
+Wear comfy shoes.

 Parks and recreation

-Outdoor living is at the heart of Charleston’s charm — and a big reason so many people pick the city as their new home.
-Be sure to visit the Charleston aquarium (formally the South Carolina Aquarium), home to more than 5,000 creatures and host of special events and classes for sea-critter lovers.
+Outdoor living is one of the keys to the city’s charm — and a big reason so many people are moving to Charleston, SC.
+Be sure to visit the South Carolina Aquarium, home to more than 5,000 creatures and host of special events and classes for sea-critter lovers.
 Another favorite destination is the 10-acre Waterfront Park, overlooking the Cooper River and Charleston Harbor.
 There you’ll find the famed Pineapple Fountain, Charleston’s treasured monument symbolizing the southern hospitality Charlestonians are famous for.

-The Charleston Wine and Food festival is world-class, and it draws thousands of guests annually in March.
+The world-class Charleston Wine + Food Festival draws thousands of guests annually in March.
 But every day of the year, Charleston’s dining scene attracts foodies — and hungry newbies! — for some of the best cuisine in the country.
 In fact, locals insist visitors can’t leave town without sampling the Charleston-bred she-crab soup, shrimp and grits, and Planters Punch (created at downtown’s historic Planters Inn).

 Fort Sumter National Monument

 Hop on a ferry to the site of the first shots of the Civil War, and take a tour with park rangers who know everything there is to know about the battleground, the soldiers and sailors, and the fort.